takisrs/vacation-portal/README.md

     ├── backend                 # Source files of the backend │   ├── eer-diagram         # An EER diagram of the database schema
     |   ├── sql                 # A Database dump
-    |   ├── .env.example        # An example .env file for the required environment variables
+    |   ├── .env.sample         # An sample .env file for the required environment variables
     |   ├── ...
     ├── frontend                # Source files of the frontend │   ├── ...